stephend/citybeautiful.nz/_posts/2017-03-31-the-battle-for-victoria-street.md

 ### The Battle for Victoria Street

 The title of this post comes from friend of the blog, [Harriet Gale](https://twitter.com/Gale1212Harriet/status/847693581326336000), who mounted a swift Twitter campaign in defence of the Linear Park.
-The battle found allies, not least councillor [Richard Hills](https://twitter.com/richardhills777/status/847720119782395904), who described himself as "[pissed](https://twitter.com/richardhills777/status/847718485794799616)".
+The battle found allies, not least councillor [Richard Hills](https://twitter.com/richardhills777/status/847720119782395904), who described himself as "[pissed](https://twitter.com/richardhills777/status/847718485794799616)", as well he should.
 We can only hope the war is won.

 No, wait.
 We can do more than hope.